I first heard of Lemonade on a podcast hosted by two insurance industry veterans.

-- Allstate sells 91% of their policies through agents.
-Only 6% was sold through its Esurance brand, which they are folding and integrating into their central platform.
+- Allstate sells 91% of its policies through agents.
+Only 6% was sold through its Esurance brand.

 Over time, customers will spend more money with them on insurance.
-Increasing their Premium per Customer, one of their main KPIs we presented earlier.
+Hence, increasing their Premium per Customer, one of their main KPIs we presented earlier.

 Their ability to collect and correlate data to the real world will give them an edge in underwriting, acquiring, and retaining customers. (see image below)